k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Proofs of and

-Next, we turn every crossing of $M_i$ into a vertex and contract all these new vertices into one vertex~$m_i$ (and remove loops).
-Hence, we get an induced star $S_i$ centered in~$m_i$ and all leaves being from $V(H_1)\setminus V(H)$, and denote by $S_i'$ the graph obtained by subdividing each ray of $S_i$ with one new vertex.
-Doing this for all $i=1,\ldots,a$ (the steps are clearly independent of each other), we altogether get a drawing $D_2$, which is actually a planar embedding since we have destroyed all crossings of~$D_1$ in the process.
-See \Cref{fig:clustcontr}.
+Let $D_2$ denote the drawing -- actually an embedding in $\Sigma$, obtained from $D_1$ by turning every crossing into a new vertex.
+Next, independently for each $i\in\{1,\ldots,a\}$, we contract all new vertices coming from the crossings in~$M_i$ into one vertex~$m_i$ (along an arbitrarily chosen spanning tree) while removing loops.
+Hence, we get an induced star $S_i$ centered in~$m_i$ and all leaves being from $V(H_1)\setminus V(H)$, and we denote by $S_i'$ the graph obtained by subdividing each ray of $S_i$ with one new vertex.
+Doing this in $D_2$ simultaneously for all $i=1,\ldots,a$, we altogether get a drawing $D_3$ which again is an embedding in $\Sigma$ since contractions of non-loop edges preserve embeddability.
+See \Cref{fig:clustcontr} for details.